 Duration: 45 mins each way.
 Easy, mostly paved or dirt tracks, some steep steps and uneven paths.

 This stroll is a nice mix of cliff top walking, beautiful sea views and a little history.
 Start on the seafront by the red lighthouse at the port entrance; this corner of the beach is known as the Basseta de L’Oli (rough translation, the Oil Pool).
-Don’t worry, there’s no pollution; it got the name because the sea is always calmest here in the shelter of the port.
+Fear not, there’s no pollution; it got the name because the sea is always calmest here in the shelter of the port.

 The sand itself is a relatively recent import; the beach was just pebbles until not much more than 20 years ago.
 Before Villajoyosa’s modern port was built in the 1920s, the fishing boats were hauled up onto the shingle and bigger ships had to anchor offshore in the bay.